Family and Friends/Connected Persons Policy and Placement Procedure (Including Regulation 24 Placements)

 10. Family and Friends / Connected Person Procedures

-Where a Child and Family Assessment has been completed and a need identified that a child must be looked after, agreement must be sought from the Hertfordshire Access to Resources Panel (HARP) (see Hertfordshire Access to Resources Panel (H.A.R.P) and Delegated Authority for Resource Agreement Procedure) or a Head of Service, before the child becomes looked after or as soon as possible.
+Where a Child and Family Assessment has been completed and a need identified that a child must be looked after, agreement must be sought from the Hertfordshire Access to Resources Panel (HARP) (see East and West Practice and Resources Panel Procedure) or a Head of Service, before the child becomes looked after or as soon as possible.
 Unless the child is subject to a court order or Police Protection, parents must sign a Section 20 agreement.

 Family and Friends (Connected Person) Carers are also entitled to training and support in accordance with the Fostering National Minimum Standards 2011 (see Support, Training and Payment to Family and Friends (Connected Person) Carers).